MissFacetious/QuizUIDesign/QuizApp/README.md

 # QuizUIDesign
 Design a Quiz App that allows players to create quizzes with words and play quizzes others made.
+Design was done in Sketch, interface eventually implemented in Android's Layout Editor.

 <p></p>
 <img src="images/login.png" width="240" height="400">